NoraCodes/nora.codes/content/post/modding-vim-i3-efficiency.md

 - Modding
 - Linux
 - Open Source
+description: In which I try to justify why it's actually really good that I spend hours trying to pick the right shade of blue for my terminal font.
 ---

 I spend a great deal of time _modding_ my Linux machine.
 Practiced by many Linux users, modding is the process of making a Linux installation pretty, by changing the color schemes, fonts and font sizes, icons, default applications, and the desktop background.
 As a noun, a _mod_ is the final product of that process: a computer system which looks pretty while remaining functional.